-Figure 6 • Microsemi Secure Boot FPGA reference platform using a SmartFusion2 Advanced development kit and a SASEBO III board with a Kintex 7 device

-For the evaluation benchmark, this study uses the "fixed versus random" (FVR) test proposed in [3].
+Figure 6: Microsemi Secure Boot FPGA reference platform using a SmartFusion2 Adv. development kit and a SASEBO III board with a Kintex 7 device versus random" (FVR) test proposed in [3].
 In the FVR test, the algorithm under test uses a fixed set of keys.
 Two populations of voltage measurements are collected with the algorithm running repeatedly using a set of fixed input data for the first group, and randomly varying input data for the second group.
 The FVR test does not target a specific leakage attribute, rather it looks at aggregate information leakage at each point in time during the cryptographic operation.
-The resulting measurement traces are compared under Welch's T-test to derive a passing score based on $|t| \le 4.5\sigma$.
+The resulting measurement traces are compared under Welch' s T-test to derive a passing score based on $|t| \le 4.5\sigma$.

-TVLA Test for HardAES
+A. TVLA test for HardAES

 Figure 7 shows the overall TVLA results for HardAES.
 In the secure boot solution, HardAES is used in the computation of MAC tags used to authenticate the as-loaded Boot-0 image and the ephemeral secret session key.
-A total of 25,000 traces were collected for each data set, that is, fixed inputs and random inputs.
+A total of 25,000 traces were collected for each data set, i.e., fixed inputs and random inputs.
 The key rolling countermeasure used in the solution (described later) was disabled and a fixed key was used for all 25,000 traces.
 Plot b shows Welch's t-test against the fixed and random input data sets.
-The two horizontal lines demarcate $t = \pm 4.5\sigma$.
+The two horizontal lines demarcate $t = \pm 4.5\sigma$

-The plot b shows that HardAES does have information leakage points that are significant.
+The plot shows that HardAES does have information leakage points that are significant.
 However, as noted previously, the structure of HardAES is that the key itself is never an explicit input into the function, but rather a function of the execution of the HardAES algorithm.
 The side channel leakages, though they do cross 4.5σ , do not directly correlate with the key material.
 Second, in the integration of the secure boot FPGA solution, HardAES is used for a limited number of rounds.
 The configuration read-back is compressed with SHA-256 prior running the HardAES algorithm for CBC-MAC generation as a measure to decrease processing time.
-Lastly, as the primary measure to provide a very high level of DPA immunity, sub-keys in the HardAES algorithm are updated as a protocol level countermeasure ("key rolling").
+Lastly, as the primary measure to provide a very high level of DPA immunity, sub-keys in the HardAES algorithm are updated as a protocol level countermeasure ("key rolling"). decryption on the SmartFusion2 SoC FPGA employs a combination of strategies to mitigate side channel leakages.
+Firstly, to eliminate SPA leaks during the RSA exponentiation operation, a constant-time square-and-always-multiply operation is performed for each key bit.
+Both input ciphertext message blinding and exponent blinding are employed using random numbers generated by the built-in NRBG on the SmartFusion2 device.
+In the exponent blinding operation, the secret exponent is dynamically split into multiple shares.
+Lastly, temporal noise is added through random clock delays.